TrentOnTrent/CricketApplication/README.md

 - Reading stats from JSON file

 ## Help documentation
-- To install application, open the run.sh script file, which will check to see if Python3 is installed and enable the running of the script!
+- To install application, open the run.sh script file, which will check to see if Python3 is installed and enable the running of the application!
+(If application doesn't automatically run, navigate to the src folder in terminal and use `bash run.sh` command to run file)
 - No dependencies are required for this application as any packages are included in the source material
 - Python3 required to run application, run.sh script will check to see if this is installed
 - Application is mainly navigated by integer inputs except for main loop, which allows for "W" input for a wicket